Continuing and Transfer Student Admissions

 Continuing Students

-*Note: If you are in your first semester as an undergraduate student at the UW, your application will not be reviewed until an official university GPA has been posted.
+*Note: If you are in your first semester as an undergraduate student at UW-Madison, your application will not be reviewed until an official university GPA has been posted.

 Honors in the Major